sbjagla/sbjagla.github.io/README.md

-# Portfolio website in pure CSS
+# Portfolio website in SASS and vanilla JS
-This is a basic portfolio website that I created as my first website ever.
+This is a basic portfolio website that I designed and wrote.
+I used some animations developed by other people.